SAP-archive/BUILD/Communication Guideline.md

 Mailing lists and web forums

+##How to Use a Mailing List

 Mailing lists are an important part of the Project Norman community.
-The code of conduct applies to your behaviour in those there aswell.
-Please follow these guidelines in addition to the general code of conduct:
+Every community uses mailing lists differently, so we recommed you spend some time understanding how to participate in a way that is acceptable to the community.
+Read the mailing list archives, observe for awhile first and be sure to inquire about and read any codes of conduct or guidelines before you post.

+Please consider the following guidelines when using Project Norman open source mailing lists:

 + Please use a valid email address to which direct responses can be made.

 + Please avoid flamewars, trolling, personal attacks, and repetitive arguments.
 On technical matters, our Product Owners can make a final decision.
 On matters of community conduct, the [project steering committe](https://github.wdf.sap.corp/Norman/Norman/wiki/Project-Norman-Project-Management) can make a final decision.

-##How to Use a Mailing List

-Every community uses mailing lists differently, so we recommed you spend some time understanding how to participate in a way that is acceptable to the community.
-Read the mailing list archives, observe for awhile first and be sure to inquire about and read any codes of conduct or guidelines before you post.

-Please consider the following guidelines when using Project Norman open source mailing lists:

 + Follow the mailing list posting style.
 For example, do people top or bottom post?
 Generally, the will be sound reasons for doing things a certain way.